sotetsuk/memozo/README.md

 ## Motivating example
 Imagene that now you have tremendous number of sentences and you have to filter the sentences which includes a given keyword.
-You will create a filtering generator which take a argument as keyword, and you may want to **cache** the filtered sentences to disk if you plan to reuse the filtered sentences again,
+You will create a filtering generator which take an argument as keyword, and you may want to **cache** the filtered sentences to disk if you plan to reuse the filtered sentences again.

 **memozo** greatly helps such a situation !